poezio/poezio/doc/source/misc/client_certs.rst

 Using client certificates to login
 ==================================

-Passwordless authentication is possible in XMPP through the use of mecanisms such as `SASL External`_.
+Passwordless authentication is possible in XMPP through the use of mechanisms such as `SASL External`_.
 This mechanism has to be supported by both the client and the server.
 This page does not cover the server setup, but prosody has a `mod_client_certs`_ module which can perform this kind of authentication, and